pumpkin-py/pumpkin-py/docs/production/direct.rst

 	See :ref:`devel_database` in Development Section to learn how to use it as database engine.

 You can choose whatever names you want.
-We will use ``pumpkin`` for both the database user and the database name.
+We will use ``strawberry`` for both the database user and the database name.

 .. code-block:: bash

 	apt install postgresql postgresql-contrib libpq-dev
 	su - postgres
-	createuser --pwprompt pumpkin # set strong password psql -c "CREATE DATABASE <database>;"
+	createuser --pwprompt strawberry # set strong password psql -c "CREATE DATABASE <database>;"
 	exit